cosimograssi95/Plugins/CascadeStatusAll/README.md

 - Connect to your organization
 - `Register > Register new package`.
 - `Register > Register new Custom API` with the specified input and output parameters

----

-## How It Works

-Given a list of **parent record GUIDs** and input parameters, the Plugin:

-1. Retrieves the **status** and **status reason** for parent records.
-2. Recursively collects child relationships based on the `publisherPrefix` or `entitiesLogicalNamesToInclude`.
-3. Collects the **current or previous states** of all related records, depending on `shouldRestorePreviousStatus`.
-4. Returns all records and their statuses in a expando object, ready for further use.

 > ⚠️ The plugin does **not perform any updates**.
 It only returns the required records and data.